Sustainability-Related Disclosures

 The Group’s UK regulated entities are subject to the UK Financial Conduct Authority’s (FCA) implementation of the Task Force on Climate-Related Financial Disclosures (TCFD) applicable to asset managers from 1 January 2023.
 We are evolving the Group’s capabilities to address the FCA’s requirements for TCFD recommendations and disclosures applicable to Evelyn Partners from 1 January 2023.
 This includes forward-looking scenario analysis and metrics on the financed emissions of our clients’ investments, that will enable us to assess the degree of alignment with the objectives of the 2015 Paris Agreement.

-The Group is also subject to the UK FCA Sustainability Disclosure Requirements (SDR) and investment labels requirements (PS23/6) with an implementation roadmap from 31 May 2024 to December 2026.
-This includes an anti-greenwashing rule on sustainability-related claims about our products and services and naming and marketing rules for investment products.
+The Group is also subject to the UK FCA Sustainability Disclosure Requirements (SDR) and investment labels requirements (PS23/16) with an implementation roadmap from 31 May 2024 to December 2026.
+This includes an anti-greenwashing rule on sustainability related claims about our products and services and Naming and Marketing rules for investment products.
 At present, our Irish-based Sustainable Evelyn Active Portfolios (SEAP) are out of scope, as overseas funds are products that are based overseas and not subject to UK sustainable investment and labelling requirements.
 Similarly, our Sustainable Model Portfolio Service (SMPS) are not currently in scope, until labelling and disclosure requirements are extended to portfolio management services.
-Both are subject to ongoing FCA consultation, including proposals in CP 24/8 issued in April 2024 to extend SDR to portfolio management services.
-The application of SDR and labelling for overseas funds will be consulted on as part of the Overseas Funds Regime roadmap published in May 2024 by the FCA and HM Treasury, commencing in Q3 2024.
+Both are subject to ongoing FCA consultation e.g. CP24/8.
 This statement will be updated as we implement the SDR requirements applicable to the Group.

-The Group’s Irish-regulated entity Evelyn Partners Investment Managers (Europe) Limited (EPE) and in-house pooled funds managed in the EU are subject to the Sustainable Finance Disclosure Regulation (SFDR) (EU 2019/2088) and related Regulatory Technical Standards (SFDR).
+The Group’s Irish regulated entity, Evelyn Partners Investment Management (Europe) Ltd (EPE), and in-house pooled funds managed in the EU are subject to the Sustainable Finance Disclosure Regulation (EU 2019/2088) and related Regulatory Technical Standards (SFDR).
 The SFDR includes provisions requiring relevant businesses to disclose how sustainability risks are integrated into their investment processes and how due diligence is performed on the Principal Adverse Impacts of their investment decisions and investment advice on sustainability factors.

 1. Governance

-The Board of Evelyn Partners has delegated authority, via other Committees, to the Investment Process Committee (IPC) to manage and develop the investment process, including investment risk.
+The Board of Evelyn Partners has delegated authority via the Board ESG Committee and other Committees, to the Investment Process Committee (IPC) to manage and develop the investment process, including investment risk.

-The IPC has appointed the Stewardship and Responsible Investment Group (SRIG) to oversee the Group’s approach to responsible investment, voting and shareholder engagement activities.
+The IPC has appointed the Stewardship and Responsible Investment Group (SRIG) to oversee the Group’s approach to responsible investment and overseeing voting and shareholder engagement activities.
 The IPC reports via other Committees to the Group Executive Committee (GEC).

 The Board of EPE, assisted by the EPE Audit and Risk Committee (AROC), is responsible for ensuring the compliance of EPE with the SFDR.